Dynasty-Center/Panda/terms of service.md

 10.1. **Contact:** For any questions or concerns about these Terms, please contact us at [Server Support](https://discord.gg/5sWatSkSCY).

-By using [Your Music Bot Name], you agree to abide by these Terms of Service.
+By using [Panda Bot](https://discord.com/api/oauth2/authorize?client_id=1147922050065895444&permissions=8&scope=bot), you agree to abide by these Terms of Service.
 Thank you for using our Bot!

 ---